JTC-byte/zmeta-stack/README.md

 A starter `.env.example` is included - copy it to `.env` and tweak as needed.

-## Appearance

-  - Web HUD: use the Appearance panel (top-right) to select `nostromo`, `shinjuku`, or `section9` and toggle grid, scanlines, and glow.
-Choices persist via localStorage.
-  - Desktop GUI: currently uses the default ttk styling; appearance controls are paused for now.
-Connection preferences (base URL, secret) still persist in `~/.inceptio_prefs.json`.

 ### Secure mode

 Set `ZMETA_SHARED_SECRET` (and optionally `ZMETA_AUTH_HEADER`) to require clients to present a shared secret.